The Regrettes

-The Regrettes is an American punk rock band from Los Angeles.
-The band is led by frontwoman Lydia Night.
-They released three studio albums on Warner Bros.
-Records: Feel Your Feelings Fool!
+The Regrettes were an American punk rock band from Los Angeles.
+The band was led by frontwoman Lydia Night.
+They released three studio albums on Warner Records: Feel Your Feelings Fool!
 (2017), How Do You Love?
 (2019), and Further Joy (2022).

 History

 2015: Early career and Hey!
 EP

 Prior to the formation of the band, lead vocalist Lydia Night met guitarist Genessa Gariano, bassist Sage Chavis, and drummer Maxx Morando in music school.
 At the time, Gariano, Chavis and Morando were in a band together, called "Genessa" and Night was in the two-piece band Pretty Little Demons (who changed their name to The Regrettes in the last few months of life) with drummer Marlhy Murphy.
 Both of the bands played a concert together, but soon after Murphy departed from the band after the release of their EP "Hey!" on October 16, 2015, leading to Night asking Gariano, Chavis, and Morando to join.
 The "Hey!"
-EP was eventually discovered by a representative at Warner Brothers, which would eventually led to them signing the band.
+EP came to the attention of a representative at Warner Brothers, which would eventually led to them signing the band.
 In 2016, the band toured with both Tacocat and Sleigh Bells, opened for Kate Nash, and performed at South by Southwest.